Our research shows that 68% of dog owners and 47% of cat owners have fed their pets human food.*

 Stone Fruit

-Though it’s technically not a stone fruit, avocadoes are another fruit to look out for thanks to their large stone and high-fat flesh.
+Though it’s technically not a stone fruit, avocadoes are another fruit to look out for thanks to their large stone, high-fat flesh and a substance called persin that’s potentially toxic for dogs.

-Signs a stone is stuck in your pet’s throat:
+Signs a stone is stuck in your pet’s oesophagus:

 - Gagging